gurry/efi_app/README.md

 ## Building

 This crate can build only on Windows.
 Building on non-Windows OS's can be done, but will require a lot of manual effort.
-Also currently on x64 build has been tested.
+Also currently only x64 build has been tested.
 It may not build for other CPU architectures (like x86).

 To build follow the below steps: